datacite/schema-docs/docs/properties/recommended_optional/property_description.rst

 * TechnicalInfo
 * Other

-Note: SeriesInformation as a container for series title, volume, issue, page number, and related fields, is now superseded by the new :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property.
+Note: SeriesInformation as a container for series title, volume, issue, page number, and related fields, is now superseded by the new :doc:`RelatedItem </properties/recommended_optional/property_relateditem>` property with relationType "IsPublishedIn" selected.

 See :doc:`Appendix 1: Controlled List Definitions - descriptionType </appendices/appendix_1/descriptionType>` for definitions.